DFE-Digital/teacher-cpd-dataform/how_to_guides/how_to_guide_mart.md

     }
 }
 ```
 8. Input SQL query below the configuration above.
 Ensure you change the FROM clause so that it's formatted in javascript.
 Replace 'xxxxx' with the value that comes directly after 'ecf-bq.dataform.'.
-If using a new static table this will need to be added to definitions -> declarations -> static_tables section so that a javascript statement can be used in the place of the FROM statement.
+If using a new static table this will need to be added to definitions -> declarations -> static_tables section so that a javascript statement can be used in the FROM statement.
 ```
 ${ref('xxxxx')}
 ```